conradchelsea/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 After building a linear model to predict the mpg of MechaCar prototypes that passseed through all the variables in the data source, I was able to conclude the following:

-- The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset were vehicle lenght, and ground clearance.
+- The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset were vehicle length, and ground clearance.
 Both had p-values well below the .05 signifigance level, meaning their probability of being wrong is high, and we would need to reject our null hypothesis.

 - The slope of the linear model is considered to be not equal to zero because the probability value is below the significance level.